For a professor and his pupil, politics align

 Herring, however, wasn’t one of the students who strolled in still half-asleep, his professor recalls.

 “It was an early class.
-So you had the students that you could tell weren’t awake just yet,” the professor recalls.
+So you had the students that you could tell weren’t awake just yet,” the professor says.
 “I don’t remember that being Mark.
 He was pretty active in the class.”

 That adjunct professor, a young attorney named Tim Kaine, was born just a few years before many of his pupils.
 Still, he made an attempt to enlighten his students on the importance of public service.
 While in the early 1990s Kaine had yet to hold an elected office, he held high regard for civic service.
 He also married into a political bloodline; his wife, Anne Holton, who he wed in 1984, is the daughter of Linwood Holton, the 61st governor of Virginia.